Karolina Broskova

 Conversation is not a soft skill

-It is the primary technology of human civilisation.
+It is the primary instrument of human civilisation.
 Every meaningful thing we have built together — ideas, institutions, relationships — began with someone talking to someone else.

 Small is not a compromise